linux-system-roles/network/README.md

 - `system_ca_certs`

-    If set to `True`, NetworkManager will use the system's trusted ca certificates to verify the EAP server.
+    If set to `true`, NetworkManager will use the system's trusted ca certificates to verify the EAP server.

 - `domain_suffix_match`